 Lemonade homeowners insurance policies are currently available in 23 states: Arizona, California, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, and Wisconsin.
-Homeowners can also get coverage in Washington, D.C., and coverage in additional states will be coming soon.
+Homeowners can also get coverage in Washington, D.C., and the company continues to expand across the U.S.

-Lemonade uses a process called precision underwriting to underwrite its policies and process claims.
-This process uses artificial intelligence to gather much more data on Lemonade’s customers and evaluate that data across 10x as many data points as traditional insurance companies.
-Because this is all handled and processed using AI, Lemonade can process applications and issue policies quickly.
+Lemonade home insurance uses a process called precision underwriting to underwrite its policies and process claims.
+This process uses artificial intelligence to gather much more data on Lemonade’s customers and evaluate that data across 10 times as many data points as traditional insurance companies.
+Because this is all handled and processed using artificial intelligence, Lemonade can process applications and issue policies quickly.

 Lemonade homeowners insurance protects properties for standard damage due to storms or other perils, such as fire or break-ins.
 Any personal property damaged during a covered event is also protected, and all personal property is covered against theft anywhere in the world.
 Several other costs, such as medical expenses due to an accident that occurs on your property and extra living expenses, if you’re displaced, are also covered.